Lorgia García Peña: Career

+In 2017 she and Betina Kaplan presented their work at the MIT Defiance Event, and earned an honorable mention award.

-García Peña began teaching at the University of Georgia in 2010.
-She taught at Harvard University from 2013 to 2021, jointly appointed in the Romance Languages and Literature department and the History and Literature program.
+She then taught at Harvard University from 2013 to 2021, jointly appointed in the Romance Languages and Literature department and the History and Literature program.
 She served as assistant professor, then Roy G. Clause Associate Professor.
 She was denied tenure in November 2019, and though different groups repeatedly urged the university to revisit the decision, the university did not.
 The case is pending before the Massachusetts Commission Against Discrimination, as García Peña alleges it was part of a pattern of discrimination she encountered across her time at Harvard.

 She was appointed to a tenured position at Tufts University in the Department of Studies in Race, Colonialism, and Diaspora and began teaching in fall 2021.
-The position is supported by a $1.5 million grant from the Andrew W. Mellon Foundation.
+The position was supported by a $1.5 million grant from the Andrew W. Mellon Foundation.

-García Peña was selected by the Marguerite Casey Foundation as a 2021 Freedom Scholars, honoring "emerging leaders in academia whose research can provide critical insight to social justice leaders and whose ideas encourage all of us to imagine how we can radically improve our democracy, economy and society."
+García Peña was selected by the Marguerite Casey Foundation as one of six 2021 Freedom Scholars, honoring "emerging leaders in academia whose research can provide critical insight to social justice leaders and whose ideas encourage all of us to imagine how we can radically improve our democracy, economy and society."
 The award grants recipients $250,000 in recognition of their work in "cultivating and nurturing movements for justice and freedom."

-She will join the Department of African American Studies at Princeton University on July 1, 2023.
+She joined the Department of African American Studies at Princeton University on July 1, 2023.